uberFoo/dwarf/README.md

 dwarf syntax is (nearly) a strict subset of Rust's.
 In fact, I use the Rust language syntax parser in `vscode` to highlight, navigate, and edit Dwarf source.

-The bits that are missing include iterators, enumerations, paths, visibility modifiers, generics (for now), and the list goes on.
+The bits that are missing include iterators, visibility modifiers, macros, and the list goes on.

 ## REPL